 Upon successful completion of whole program, teachers will be awarded a certificate and verification of contact hours that may be submitted for CEU consideration to the relevant district committee.

-Enrollment
+Enrollment Process

-• What is the enrollment process?
+• What is the process for enrolling in the institute?

-No. Each track runs concurrently; therefore, participation is limited to one track per year.
+No. Each program track runs concurrently; therefore, participation is limited to one track per year.

 • Can I participate if I am educational staff but not a teacher?